2025 Louvre heist: Reactions

 President Macron condemned the robbery, saying it was "an attack on a heritage that we cherish because it is our history."
 He pledged to recover the jewels and bring the perpetrators to justice.
-Justice Minister Gérald Darmanin said it gave France "a terrible image," but was confident the perpetrators would be apprehended.
+Justice Minister Gérald Darmanin said it gave France "a terrible image" but was confident the perpetrators would be apprehended.
 Interior Minister Laurent Nuñez called it a "major robbery" and said the stolen goods were "of immeasurable heritage value".
 Culture Minister Rachida Dati told TF1: "We saw some footage: they don't target people, they enter calmly in four minutes, smash display cases, take their loot, and leave.
 No violence, very professional."

 Opposition politicians have used the robbery to harshly criticise the current government.
-Jordan Bardella of National Rally called it a humiliation and asked how far the State will continue to decay. Éric Ciotti, UDR leader in the National Assembly, described the robbery as an "ultimate symbol of its [the current government's] collapse".
+Jordan Bardella of National Rally called it a humiliation and asked how far the State will continue to decay. Éric Ciotti, UDR leader in the National Assembly, described the robbery as an "ultimate symbol of [the current government's] collapse".
 He also said that by allowing such an event to take place "the entire nation is threatened".
 Communist Party senator Ian Brossat also criticised the government's feeble reaction to a recent strike over "untenable conditions" at the museum.

 Böcker, the company that made the furniture lift used in the theft, published a social media post that went viral highlighting the speed and quietness of their products.

-A report by the Court of Auditors found that in the years prior to the heist the museum has "favoured operations that were visible and attractive" over essential maintenance and security upgrades.
-One of France's leading art experts, Didier Rykner, accused the museum's director, Laurence des Cars, of prioritizing her flagship projects over the basic protection of existing collections.
+A report by the Cour des Comptes found that in the years prior to the heist, the museum had "favoured operations that were visible and attractive" over essential maintenance and security upgrades.
+French journalist Didier Rykner accused the museum's director, Laurence des Cars, of prioritising her flagship projects over the basic protection of existing collections.